vanviegen/glasgow/README.md

 #### instance.fetch(...)

-Just a convenient `refreshify(window.fetch)`.
-If you need to polyfill the `fetch` API (you're supporting Internet Explorer), make sure the polyfill is loaded before you `mount`.
+Just a convenient `instance.refreshify(window.fetch)`.
+If you need to polyfill the `fetch` API (you're supporting Internet Explorer), make sure the polyfill is loaded before you load glasgow.

 #### instance.unmount()